-This will be Jamie’s third season working at Chatter Creek.
+This will be Jamie’s fourth season working at Chatter Creek.
 Prior to tail guiding at Chatter she spent 5 seasons ski patrolling at Kicking Horse resort in Golden.
 In the summer she spends her time chasing unicorns and guiding multi-day river rafting trips in Canada’s north.

 Diana grew up playing in the Rockies.